Hands-on Gear Review

 Compare slackline ratings side-by-side >

-Pros: Easy to set up, easy to walk, great value.
+Pros: Easy to set up, easy to walk, great for beginners.
+Great Value.

 Best Uses: Walking, static poses, beginning aerial tricks.

-The Gibbon Classic Slackline is our top choice for an entry-level slackline.
-Children, in particular, find this line much easier to balance on because it has very little movement to it.
+The Gibbon Classic Slackline is an excellent line for an entry-level slackliner and wins our Best Buy Award as it is available at a very low price tag ($70 for the 49 ft version which is what we rated, $90 for the longer 82 ft version).
+Children, in particular, find this line much easier to balance on because it has very little movement to it and can be setup extremely low to the ground.
 Although movement of the line is part of the fun with slacklining, we found that the fact that this line hardly moves at all is actually beneficial to beginners.
 No other slackline we reviewed was as beginner friendly.
-If you are just starting out with slacklining, you can’t go wrong with the Gibbon Classic.
-If you want a similar line with more stretch that is better for tricks, we would go with the Gibbon Jibline ($90), which has more bounce and a special rubber coating ideal for sticking tricky landings.
+If you are just starting out with slacklining and are looking for a great value, the Gibbon Classic is an excellent choice.

-Check out our complete Slackline review to see how this compared to others.
+Check out our complete Slackline review to see how this compares to other lines out there.

 Compare top rated competitors side-by-side >